wolph/django-utils/README.rst

 .. image:: https://coveralls.io/repos/WoLpH/django-utils/badge.png?branch=master
   :target: https://coveralls.io/r/WoLpH/django-utils?branch=master

-Django Utils is a collection of small Django helper functions and classes which make common patterns shorter and easier.
+Django Utils is a collection of small Django helper functions, utilities and classes which make common patterns shorter and easier.
 It is by no means a complete collection but it has served me quite a bit in the past and I will keep extending it.

+Examples are:

+ - Enum based choicefields
+ - Models with automatic `__str__`, `__unicode__` and `__repr__` functions
+   based on names and/or slugs using simple mixins.
+ - Models with automatic `updated_at` and `created_at` fields
+ - Models with automatic slugs based on the `name` property.
+ - Iterating through querysets in predefined chunks to prevent out of memory errors

 The library depends on the Python Utils library.